Last updated on

-How Your Content Looks
+4) How Your Content Looks

 The way your content displays on-page also makes a tremendous difference in how it is perceived.
 You don’t want to just throw thousands of great words on a page.
 Most visitors will scroll through and browse your page, either looking for something specific or deciding if they want to stay and read your article.
+You want the structure to be idiot-proof and attractive.
 Make use of layout variations, quality images, short paragraphs and sentences, headings and subheadings, quotes, lists and other enticing features.
-One great tool we use for creating visuals is Visme.
-Again, look to your competition for inspiration.
-We recommend outlining your topic, consider your structure and images based on how much you can write about each section, write it, and then lastly…
+Your goal is to get visitors to find your page attractive and want to stay.

-Create an Enticing Headline
+5) Create an Enticing Headline

-Utilize the knowledge of those who came before you and are experts in the field you’re writing about.
-If you can manage to interact with and interview subject matter experts, not only will you have incredible insight and accuracy, but you likely can score a backlink from them to your article!
+Always look for opportunities to interview and chat with giants in your niche.
+If you can manage to interact with and interview subject matter experts in your field, not only will you have incredible insight and accuracy for your content, but you likely can score a backlink from them to your article!

 The big articles you write, “cornerstone” pieces as the online community has come to call them, are the breadwinners.
 They are the articles the majority of your backlinks will ultimately link into and what will earn most of your SEO authority.
 However, you likely have content, products and services on other pages relevant to these articles.
 These cornerstone pieces give you the opportunity to link to other internal pages for increased traffic as well as potentially passing on some SEO credibility.

 Be sure to round out your large content pieces by promoting both further reading and your products/services.
-Your site should be interconnected and once you have a few related pieces written, they should all link to each other where relevant.
+Your site should be an interconnected web of links, and once you have a few related pieces written, they should all link to each other where relevant.

-External links serve several roles.
+External links to outside websites serve several roles.
 External links are how you promote the content of others altruistically in the form of a backlink.
 You can also use external links to reference authoritative external sources as a way of establishing credibility, as we have done quite a few times in this very article.
 Just take care to add rel=”nofollow” to links you don’t want being considered part of your content or that you don’t want to potentially share your SEO profile with.
 For more on this here is a candid support article from Google themselves on rel=”nofollow” that we have appropriately linked to in that very manner.

-Content Post Frequency
+9) Content Post Frequency

-The frequency of your content posts does nothing for your Google ranking, and in fact can lead to you cannibalizing your own articles by having them compete with each other for the same keywords.
+The frequency with which you post content does nothing for your Google ranking, and in fact can lead to you cannibalizing your own articles by having them compete with each other for the same keywords.
 It’s much better to have a few large “cornerstone” articles than many small ones about very closely related topics.

-Content Depth & Length
+10) Content Depth & Length